hansrochat/extinction-rebellion-nl/CONTRIBUTING.md

 The easiest way to understand how to use these custom fields is to see existing pages that use them.

+#### optional step: test your code on the development version of the website

+Sometimes our code works differently on our local environment than in the production environment.
+If you're not sure that your changes will work well in the production environment, you can test your code on the development version of the website: https://development.extinctionrebellion.nl/.
+You can do this in 2
+steps:

+1. force-push the code from your branch to the develop branch: `git push --force origin <your_branch>:develop` **IMPORTANT**: never make any changes on the `develop` branch because they might be overwritten by a force-push from someone else.
+Only use the `develop` branch for testing and not for any new code.
+2. ask a website administrator to deploy the code from the `develop` branch on the development version of the website

 #### 4: Make a pull request

 When you've finished making changes, and your code works as expected, you can